 Service dogs, also known as assistance dogs, are specially trained canines that provide vital support to individuals with disabilities.
 They offer both physical assistance and emotional companionship, significantly improving the quality of life for their handlers.
 What is the process of selecting and training service dogs, and how do they impact the lives of individuals with disabilities?

-– The legal rights and regulations protecting the rights of service dog handlers, including public access and accommodation.
+By reading this article, you will learn about: – The rigorous training process for service dogs and the specific tasks they are trained to perform. – The legal rights and regulations protecting the rights of service dog handlers, including public access and accommodation.

 – The different types of service dogs, their roles, and the significant impact they have on enhancing the quality of life for individuals with disabilities.